-(i) The foreign currency balances available with the bank in Exchange Earners Foreign Currency (EEFC)

-Accounts, Resident Foreign Currency Accounts (RFC) and Foreign currency (Non-Resident) Accounts (Banks)

-Scheme could be utilised for financing the pre-shipment credit in foreign currency.
+(i) The foreign currency balances available with the bank in Exchange Earners Foreign Currency (EEFC) Accounts, Resident Foreign Currency Accounts (RFC) and Foreign currency (Non-Resident) Accounts (Banks) Scheme could be utilised for financing the pre-shipment credit in foreign currency.

-(ii) Banks are also permitted to utilise the foreign currency balances available under Escrow Accounts and account holders for permissible transactions are met and the limit prescribed for maintaining maximum balance in the account under broad based facility is not exceeded.
+(ii) Banks are also permitted to utilise the foreign currency balances available under Escrow Accounts and Exporters Foreign Currency Accounts for the purpose, subject to ensuring that the requirements of funds by the account holders for permissible transactions are met and the limit prescribed for maintaining maximum balance in the account under broad based facility is not exceeded.